Connect. Elevate. Celebrate!

 HISTORY

-We connect local communities by raising awareness of the advantages of supporting local businesses and facilitating networking connections between food producers and consumers at both individual and wholesale levels.
-Each year, we empower hundreds of New England farmers and food and beverage producers, engaging tens of thousands of individuals from diverse backgrounds in our efforts to strengthen our local food system.
+Every year, we uplift hundreds of New England farmers, fishermen, food and beverage makers, and other food businesses; and engage tens of thousands of individuals across the city and region, across communities and backgrounds, to come together to support and strengthen our local food system.
 The Boston Local Food Program has become a vital resource for those who seek to participate in and strengthen our region's vibrant local food ecosystem.

 Local Food Program Manager